simonsobs/ocs/docs/developer/writing_an_agent/docker.rst

 Dockerizing an Agent
 --------------------

-Now that our Agent is complete, and we know it runs natively, let's build it into a Docker container.
-If your Agent has any complicated dependencies this will help with deployment on user's machines.
+Now that our Agent is complete, and we know it runs natively we want to deploy it.
+A common way to do this is using Docker.
+Depending on the context for your development this process might look different.

+#.
+If you are adding an Agent to an existing OCS plugin you might be able to
+   use the Docker image provided by that plugin (assuming it provides one.)
+   This is simple if your Agent does not require any additional dependencies.
+#.
+If you are adding an Agent to an existing OCS plugin, but it lacks the
+   dependencies required to run your Agent you should consider adding those dependencies to that plugin's Docker image.
+   See :ref:`dockerizing_agent_or_plugin` for information on how to write (or modify) a Dockerfile for a plugin.
+#.
+If you are adding an Agent to an existing OCS plugin, but the dependencies
+   are complicated or you need a different entrypoint you should create a separate Docker image for you Agent.
+This can be based on the plugin's base image.
+   See :ref:`dockerizing_agent_or_plugin` for information on how to write (or modify) a Dockerfile for an Agent.
+#.
+If you are creating an Agent outside of an existing OCS plugin you will
+   build an image based on the OCS base image.
+We will describe this on this page below.

+Here we assume the Agent is not apart of a package or OCS plugin.
 Start by creating a file called ``Dockerfile`` in your Agent's directory:

 .. code-block:: dockerfile